Sevilleta National Wildlife Refuge: Facilities

 The Sevilleta National Wildlife Refuge has some areas set aside for scientific research, and permits to conduct research are available.
 Limited hunting of doves and waterfowl is permitted.
 Most, but not all, of the refuge is off limits to the public and its development is left to nature.
 Use such as hiking and photography are permitted in some areas.
 There are over seven miles of trails open sunrise to sunset.
 Picnicking and camping are not permitted anywhere in the refuge.

 Endangered species

 The endangered southwestern willow flycatcher migrates to the refuge from Mexico and Central America from May to September.
+The refuge also hosts critical habitat for the threatened southwestern yellow-billed cuckoo and endangered Rio Grande silvery minnow.